hiveot/hub.capnp/svc/historystore/README.md

 The use of MongoDB has the added benefit that dapr can be configured to use it as the state store, and ThingStore as well.

 The concern with MongoDB is a hefty memory load.
 Min 256MB and 1GB for 100K assets, although the time series usage is more efficient.
+Another concern is the horrific golang API.

 The Hub's local usage is fairly basic.
 Aimed at up to 100 samples per minute (nr sensors * sample rate), adds up to 6K samples per hour, 140K per day and 56Million samples per year.